skoppisetty/SimpleDb/README.md

 1. make clean				// Clean any previously compiled code
 2. make all					// Compile all the files necessary
 3. cd bin
-4. ./gtesting.o < 1.txt		// to create and load DBfiles for all the tables
-5. ./test [1-6]				// to run the different queries in test.cc
+4. ./test [0-11]			// to run the different queries in test.cc

-NOTE: PLEASE CHANGE THE DATAPATH SETTINGS IN gtesting.cc AND test.cat AND then run "./gtesting.o < 1.txt" TO GENERATE DBFILE BIN FILES FOR ALL TABLES.

 Executable Files:
 ========
-2. gtesting.o
+1. gtesting.o
-3. test
+2. test

 Settings: